Zlocrax/kali-linux-private-network-setup/README.md

 after please follow these steps to set up auto macchange (you'll have to get the file path to macchange.sh after creating the shell script)

-open an empty nano file then write this script in please make sure you choose the right network interface remember to use ifconfig to get the network interface you are using.
+open an empty nano file then copy the macchane.sh script in please make sure you choose the right network interface remember to use ifconfig to get the network interface you are using.

-SCRIPT:

-#!/bin/bash
-# Replace "interface_name" with your network interface name
-interface_name="wlan0"

-# disable the network interface
-sudo ifconfig $interface_name down

-# change the mac address to a random address
-sudo macchanger -r $interface_name

-# re-enable the network interface
-sudo ifconfig $interface_name up

 next make the shell script executable with